-Yes, that’s right.
+Yes, that’s right, a robot really did make my roti.
 But before you start picturing R2-D2 flipping rotis on a griddle faster than I can roll them, or WALL-E zipping around the kitchen covered in flour, let me rein your imagination.
 A bit.
 This robot looks more like a snappy little white box with orange trim and windows through which you can glimpse some roti-making action.
 And no, it doesn’t walk around or make robot arms, but it is super efficient, makes delicious and nutritious whole-wheat rotis, and is saving me a ton of time in the kitchen.

 Besides, it’s just so much fun to watch a robot cook!
 Jay can’t quite get over it.
 For that matter, neither can I.

 The Rotimatic is the world’s first robot for making rotis, a food that’s eaten in most Indian homes every day, and it recently made its debut in the U.S. market, targeting the large Indian diaspora here, but also anyone who loves a roti — or a tortilla or a whole-wheat wrap because a roti is essentially all of those.